muhammadshahalc/smart-bookmarks/README.md

 * **Optimistic UI**: Instant local updates for a "zero-latency" user experience.
 * **Hardened Security**: PostgreSQL RLS ensures users only access their own data.
 * **Responsive UI**: Modern, mobile-first design built with Tailwind CSS.

 ---

+## ⚡ Technical Challenges & Solutions

+### Multi-Tab Concurrent Synchronization

+**The Challenge:**
+During implementation, I encountered a race condition where data updates were not propagating to other open tabs.
+While `DELETE` operations broadcasted correctly, `INSERT` operations failed to sync.
+This was a security conflict between **Postgres Logical Replication** and **Row Level Security (RLS)**.

+**The Diagnosis:**
+Supabase Realtime respects RLS.
+By default, Postgres replication sends a minimal payload (Primary Key only).
+My security policy (`auth.uid() = user_id`) required the `user_id` column to verify ownership.
+Because the payload lacked this column, the Realtime engine could not validate permission and silently dropped the event.

+**The Solution:**
+I optimized the database configuration by enforcing **`REPLICA IDENTITY FULL`** on the bookmarks table.

+* **Database Optimization**: Executed `ALTER TABLE bookmarks REPLICA IDENTITY FULL;`.
+This forces the Postgres Write Ahead Log (WAL) to include the **entire row payload** in the replication stream.
+* **Result**: The `user_id` became available during the broadcast phase, allowing the Realtime security check to pass.
+This enabled seamless, zero-refresh synchronization across all active windows.

+---